johnwarden/jonathanwarden.com/content/language-design/effects-without-side-effects.md

 ## Procedures Inside Functions

-There is no reason that a function cannot be pure, and still use procedural code in its implementation.
+Since effects are contained, a function can be pure and still use impure functions in its implementation!
 For example:

 {{< highlight java "linenos=false" >}}